lcmhhhhhh/lcmTestPage/docs/en/tools/mcp-server.md

 ## What is an MCP server?

 An MCP server is an application that exposes tools and resources to the VeCLI through the Model Context Protocol, allowing it to interact with external systems and data sources.
-MCP servers act as a bridge between the Gemini model and your local environment or other services like APIs.
+MCP servers act as a bridge between the Vecli model and your local environment or other services like APIs.

 An MCP server enables the VeCLI to: